Introduction

 Implementation Notes

-The TypeScript ecosystem is used exclusively for testing and development tooling, not for production runtime code.
-The core application remains purely Rust-based with hypermedia-driven interactivity.
+TypeScript is used exclusively for testing and development tooling, not for production runtime code.
+The core application remains purely Rust-based.

 Testing and Quality Assurance